EricLi35/Todo-App/README.md

 left on the list.
 Additionally, a motivational quote should be displayed on screen every time a new task is added to the list.
 Instead of contacting the developers of the current app I’m using, I decided to just create my own To-Do List application.

+##User Stories
+- As a user, I want to be able to add tasks to a to-do list
+- As a user, I want to be able to toggle tasks from being incomplete to complete, and complete to incomplete if necessary.
+- As a user, I want to be able to remove tasks (regardless of completion) off the to-do list
+- As a user, I want to be able to display messages depending on the behaviour of the aforementioned feature (say “good job!” when removing a completed task and say “never give up!” when removing an incompleted task)
+- As a user, I want to be able to view the to-do list and see what tasks are left
+- As a user, I want to be able to display messages with varying intensity depending on how many tasks have been added to the to-do list.
+For example, display “time to get started!” when the 5th task is added, and display “what are you waiting for?!” when the 10th task is added.